arafatanam/Expense_Tracker-Flutter/README.md

 # Expense Tracker

-A beautifully designed and feature-rich Flutter expense tracking application that helps you manage your finances with ease.
-This project was created as part of a Flutter learning journey to master cross-platform mobile app development.
+A Flutter expense-tracking app showcasing responsive UI, Material 3 theming, and cross-platform support (Android, iOS, Web, macOS, Linux, Windows).
+Designed as part of a Flutter learning journey.

 ## 📚 About the Course